 If you notice that you are continuously utilizing more than 50% of your credit card limit, it’s time to request the bank to increase your credit limit.

 While this does not have a high impact, having an old & active credit card or a loan helps in maintaining a high score, provided the above two criteria are also met.
 So, if you have multiple credit cards and you are planning to surrender one of those, it is better to surrender the relatively newer card.

-While this does not have a high impact, it is better to have a healthy mix of secured (such as home loan, auto loan) and unsecured loans (such as personal loan, credit cards).
+While this does not have a high impact, it is better to have a healthy mix of secured (such as home loans, and auto loans) and unsecured loans (such as personal loans, and credit cards).
 If you have too many unsecured loans, it may impact your score negatively.
 But here again, the first two factors play a significant role.

 Number of loan/credit card applications in a short span of time